 Intellectually, the mind of Paul was trained to logical acuteness, his memory became well stored with "hard sentences of old," and he acquired the facility of quick and apt quotation of Scripture.
 Morally, he was a strict observer of the requirements of the Law and, while he led a careful conscientious life, after the example of his ancestors (2Timothy 1:3) he gradually imbibed the spirit of a fervent persecuting zeal.

 Meanwhile, year after year passed away.
 John the Baptist appeared by the waters of the Jordan.
 The greatest event of the world's history was finished on Calvary.
 The sacrifice for sin was offered at a time when sin appeared to be the most triumphant.

-When Paul says, in the first letter to the Corinthians "Have I not seen the Lord?"
-(1Corinthians 9:1) and when he speaks in the second (v.
-16) of having "known Christ after the flesh," he seems only to allude, in the first case, to his vision on the road to Damascus; and, in the second, to his carnal opinions concerning the Messiah.
-It is hardly conceivable, that if he had been at Jerusalem during our Lord's public ministration there, he should never allude to the fact.
+When Paul says, in the first letter to the Corinthians, "Have I not seen the Lord?"
+(1Corinthians 9:1) and when he speaks in the second (2Corinthians 5:16) of having "known Christ after the flesh," he seems only to allude, in the first case, to his vision on the road to Damascus.
+In the second case, he seems to allude to his carnal opinions concerning the Messiah.
+It is hardly conceivable that if Paul had been at Jerusalem during our Lord's public ministration there he should never allude to the fact.
 In this case, he would surely have been among the persecutors of Jesus, and have referred to this as the ground of his remorse, instead of expressing his repentance for his opposition merely to the Savior's followers (1Corinthians 15:9, Acts 22:20).